 Applying and decisions

-Private individuals can apply for scriptwriting support or a project grant for the creation of an audiovisual work, support for international promotion and training support, as well as concept support via the CreaDemo, CreMa and DigiDemo grants.
+Private individuals can apply for scriptwriting support or a project grant for the creation of an audiovisual work and training support.

 The DigiDemo grant can provide support for the concept planning of a serial production and the production of a pilot episode.